When to visit the vet?

 The adrenal glands are small, triangular glands located above the kidneys.
 They consist of two main parts: the inner medulla and the outer cortex.
 The cortex is responsible for producing vital hormones such as cortisolCortisol is a steroid hormone produced in the adrenal cortex.
 It plays an important role in the body's stress response, as well as in the metabolism of proteins, lipids, and carbohydrates.
 Cortisol also helps regulate blood sugar levels and suppress the immune system., aldosteroneAldosterone is a hormone produced by the adrenal cortex.
 It regulates the body's salt and water balance by promoting sodium reabsorption in the kidneys, thereby influencing blood pressure., and sex hormones.
 These hormones regulate numerous bodily functions, including metabolism, blood pressure, and stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. responses.

 In adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer., cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas. cells grow uncontrollably in the cortex of the adrenal glands.
-This can lead to overproduction or, more rarely, underproduction of these hormones, causing various health problems.
+Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas. cells grow uncontrollably in the adrenal cortex.
+This can lead to overproduction or, less commonly, underproduction of these hormones, causing various health problems.
 The exact causes for the development of these tumors are not fully understood, but genetic factors and possibly environmental factors play a role.

-Genetic predispositions may play a role in certain dog breeds, although no specific breed has been clearly identified.
-There is evidence that chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Genetic predispositions might play a role in certain dog breeds, although no specific breed has been clearly identified.
+There are indications that chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and environmental toxins may increase the risk, but further research is needed to confirm these factors definitively.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and environmental toxins could increase the risk, but further research is needed to definitively confirm these factors.

 The most important facts at a glance